Proving to us that even the unabridged version of Yu-Gi-Oh!

 Yu-Gi-Oh! card game

-The Watt deck.
+- The Watt deck.
 Watts are competitive, and can reliably win.
-They also are small animals and rarely have more the 1200 ATK.
+They also are small animals and rarely have more than 1200 ATK.